wmylxmj/Wave-to-Midi/README.md

 ```

 ***
-then set the file path in wav2midi.py and run the program
+then set the file path in wav2midi.py and run the program， and you will get a midi file